azdavis/millet/docs/tokens.md

 val b = x
 ```

+Contrast with `include`, which is kind of like `open` but for signatures.

 ## `then`

 Used in conjunction with `if` and `else` to mark the expression that the `if` expression evaluates to if the condition was `true`.
 Comes between `if` and `else`.